Six Transcribed Improvisations on La Spagna

 This is the longest of the six versions: an 11′ 26″ improvisation (ten repetitions of the cantus firmus) in which I decided to explore one rhythmic proportion for each repetition of the tenor melody in a more rigorous way than I had previously done (see Table 4 below).6

-If I had to highlight one thing from this version, it would probably be imitation: it was almost certainly the first time that I happened to repeat a few extemporaneously conceived melodic motives (at different pitch levels) a few times in a row on top of the cantus firmus.7 Moreover, the transcription allowed me to discover that a few other motives appeared again in different parts of the improvisation.8
+If I had to highlight one thing from this version, it would probably be imitation: it was almost certainly the first time that I happened to repeat a few extemporaneously conceived melodic motifs (at different pitch levels) a few times in a row on top of the cantus firmus.7 Moreover, the transcription allowed me to discover that a few other motifs appeared again in different parts of the improvisation.8

-Video 4: synchronised transcription
+Video 4: synchronized transcription

 Six improvisations on La Spagna [4/6]